chenhuimao/HMLLDB/README.md

 ```

 ### bpframe
-Set a symbolic breakpoint that stops only when the specified stack keyword is matched.
+Set a  breakpoint that stops only when the specified stack keyword is matched.
 ```
+Syntax:
+bpframe [--one-shot] <symbol or function> <stack keyword 1> <stack keyword 2> ... <stack keyword n>
+bpframe [--one-shot] --address <address> <stack keyword 1> <stack keyword 2> ... <stack keyword n>

 # Stop when "viewDidAppear:" is hit and the call stack contains "customMethod"
 (lldb) bpframe viewDidAppear: customMethod

-# one shot
+# --address/-a; Set breakpoint at the address(hexadecimal).
+# Stop when "0x1025df6c0" is hit and the call stack contains "customMethod"
+(lldb) bpframe -a 0x1025df6c0 customMethod

+# --one-shot/-o; The breakpoint is deleted the first time it stop.
 (lldb) bpframe -o viewDidAppear: customMethod
+(lldb) bpframe -o -a 0x1025df6c0 customMethod
 ```

 ### bpmethod